Plinky / Plinky+ Manual

 Sequencer Chance / Density

-Shift Bottom hold Euclidian Length tap When non zero, this sets the length of the euclidean pattern used by the sequencer.
+Shift Bottom hold Euclidean Length tap When non zero, this sets the length of the Euclidean pattern used by the sequencer.
 Use the sequencer probability parameter (density bottom) to change how many notes are included in each pattern.
 Negative values treat rests differently, try both.

 Sequencer Gate Length